carkod/jobhub/README.md

 - Execute debugger in .vscode F5
 - Edit `.env` and `docker-compose.yml` files and adjust to each environment

+> Actions and reducers should be exactly the same for both web and hub

 ## DEPLOYMENT

 - Try docker make sure the image works: